elpeyotl/nuxtNetlify/content/pages/home.md

 Recently, the one-man project has developed into a small team.
 Sarah helps with the texts and the newsletter.
 Chris has created this new, absolutely great website.
 Thanks a lot for your support!

-In near future more helpers will join, I'm looking forward to see how the light will yell brighter and brighter.
+In near future more helpers will join, I'm looking forward to see how the light will yell brighter and brighter.\
+\
+I would also like to thank all those who read this text.
+Especially in these times it is important to support alternative music.
+With the new website it is certainly easier to listen to and discover music supported by The yelling light.
+I wish you a lot of fun!

+Christian